Joel Burns (politician): Speech

 In his speech, which was subsequently released on the Internet as a video, Burns spoke about his own experience as a 13-year-old boy facing bullying at school in Crowley, Texas, because of his sexual orientation.
 At one point in the video, he broke down and struggled to push forward with his prepared speech, eventually opting to skip a few lines.
 In subsequent media coverage, he confirmed that the section he skipped included an acknowledgement that he too had considered committing suicide because of the harassment he was facing.

 The speech resonated throughout the Internet in a matter of minutes after Gawker had first reported the clip on its Gawker.TV website.
 Shortly thereafter, Burns held his first television interview on the subject with CNN's Ali Velshi, after the show aired the thirteen-minute YouTube clip in its entirety, an unprecedented occurrence for a major daytime news program.
 One day later, Burns and his speech were featured on scores of national and international news media, as well as NPR's All Things Considered.
-In under one week, the clip had garnered over one and a half million views, ultimately leading to Burns' in-studio interview with Matt Lauer on NBC's Today Show as well as an appearance on the popular Ellen DeGeneres Show.
+In under one week, the clip had garnered over one and a half million views, ultimately leading to Burns's in-studio interview with Matt Lauer on NBC's Today Show as well as an appearance on the popular Ellen DeGeneres Show.
 As of early August 2014, the clip has sustained over 2.9 million hits, making it one of the most-watched videos in the 'It Gets Better' campaign.

 Weather Channel incident

 On May 12, 2014, Burns had tweeted his observation that The Weather Channel's mobile app featured generic photos of the city of Dallas as a backdrop to Fort Worth-specific weather information.
 Fort Worth is often mistakenly pegged as a Dallas suburb, much to many citizens' chagrin, even though it is over 30 miles away and is considered by most residents as having its own identity and culture separate from that of Dallas.
 In response, the Weather Channel's official Twitter account replied directly to Burns, tweeting, "Sorry to see you go.
-Good luck on ending bullying."—a sarcastic reference to Burns' "It Gets Better" speech that had gone viral in 2010.
+Good luck on ending bullying."—a sarcastic reference to Burns's "It Gets Better" speech that had gone viral in 2010.

-As a result, many of Burns' social media followers joined him in protesting The Weather Channel's tweet by posting photos of Fort Worth with the hashtag #THISisFortWorth aimed at The Weather Channel's Twitter account.
+As a result, many of Burns's social media followers joined him in protesting The Weather Channel's tweet by posting photos of Fort Worth with the hashtag #THISisFortWorth aimed at The Weather Channel's Twitter account.
 The Weather Channel retracted the tweet and later issued an apology, saying "This morning one of our team members used sarcasm in an unfortunate and unacceptable way on our Twitter account.
 It was not our intention to offend and we are sorry that we did," and tweeted, "we apologize for our reply this morning.
 Our response was inappropriate & we're taking steps to ensure it doesn't happen again."